ClaireFinn74/data-projectcf/README.md

 **For Example**
 http://DublinfirebrigadeandambulancecalloutsAPI.com/callouts/9

-This would return only 9 instances of the callouts
+This would return only the first 9 instances of the callouts from the Dataset.

 ## Using the HTTP GET method:
 If you wanted to list all Fire Brigade and Ambulance Callouts information along with a certain field of preference within the Dataset use a URL similar to this: